harshamalhotra/existingDS-gitlab/.gitlab/issue_templates/Pajamas UI Kit release notes.md

 - [ ] Ensure all merges have a description of the merge in the [version history](https://help.figma.com/hc/en-us/articles/360038006754-View-a-file-s-version-history).
 - [ ] Generate the release notes with the [Figma release notes automation](https://gitlab.com/figma-release-notes-automation/figma-release-notes-automation.)
-- [ ] Review and edit the release notes:
+- [ ] Review and edit the release notes in a new draft merge request:
   - Ensure all changes to the Figma UI kit files are documented in the release notes.
   - Check updates to the release notes for accuracy.
   - Include reference links when necessary.